jonnyhoeven/justme.dev/README.md

 This VitePress site is hosted from GitHub.io pages at [www.Justme.dev](https://www.justme.dev).
-It's able to process request yaml files to generate markdown files using the OpenAI API.

 ## Setup / Requirements

 ### OpenAI API key

-Only needed for generating content from OpenAI.
+Only needed if generating content from OpenAI.

 ### Updated env file